 While it can't heat a whole home, the fireplace can provide a comfortable and aesthetically pleasing space for a few people, even if the thermostat is turned down to a cool temperature.

 Fireplaces and chimneys require regular maintenance, so conducting an annual chimney inspection and cleaning is crucial.
 A careful inspection can catch cracks that might leak dangerous gases into your home, and a thorough cleaning removes the buildup of creosote, a residue that can catch fire if ignited by a spark.

 Other tips include:

 Though not as popular in the modern era as fireplaces, wood-burning stoves have their own aesthetic appeal and are still used as efficient heat sources in many homes and cabins.
-And like fireplaces, these stoves must be connected to chimneys which require annual inspection and cleaning.
+Like fireplaces, these stoves must be connected to chimneys, which require annual inspection and cleaning.

 Consider the following: